Scrayil/NoPlayServices/README.md

 "Global" means that once enabled all the installed applications that contains the Google APIs are targeted.
 * You can freely change your targets without rebooting, as rebooting is necessary only while enabling or disabling the scope.

-**NOTE:** Once you add or remove an application from the scope, you may not notice any change if the application is already open, close and reopen it to see the changes.
+**Note:** Once you add or remove an application from the scope, you may not notice any change if the application is already open, close and reopen it to see the changes.

 #### Edxposed: